allora-rc/aws-blockchain-node-runners/lib/allora/README.md

 ### Single Worker Node Setup
 ![Single Worker Node Deployment](./doc/assets/Architecture-Single-Allora-Worker-Node.png)

+1. A single Allora Woker Node is deployed in a VPC.
+The VPC includes an Internet Gateway
+2.
+3. The e Theta node is accessed by the user internally.
+JSON RPC API is not exposed to the Internet to protect the node from unauthorized access.
+User can get console acess to EC2 Instance using Session Manager
+The AWS Cloud Development Kit (CDK) is used to deploy a single node.

 ## Worker Node System Requirements

 - Operating System: Any modern Linux operating system